Tips on choosing health insurance during open enrollment

 4. Make the most of a health care flexible spending account (FSA)

-If your employer offers an FSA, you can use this account to pay for eligible out-of-pocket medical expenses not covered by your health insurance plan such as prescription drugs, co-pays, eyeglasses, etc. on a pre-tax basis.
+If your employer offers an FSA, you can use this account to pay for eligible out-of-pocket medical expenses not covered by your health insurance plan such as prescribed Over-the-Counter drugs, co-pays, eyeglasses, etc. on a pre-tax basis.
 Keep in mind that you cannot enroll in an FSA if you are enrolled in an HSA.

 5. Explore other plan options